 This architecture means you're not building complex workarounds or managing relationships through notes fields—the system natively understands how modern business works.

 Generic CRM platforms create real pain points for growing organizations.
-Here's what goes wrong:
+Here are the critical limitations:

 Business leaders don't just want to know what actions were taken—they want to know who, when, why, and what the customer profile looked like at that moment.
 Basic CRMs track field changes but lack the contextual audit capabilities that operations teams need for forecasting and improvement.